n1kdo/BandSelector/README.md

 The radios must be configured to accept the inhibit input from the Band Selector.
 Instructions for K3 and K4 are below.
-The electrical interface from the Band Selector is an "open drain" from a 2N7000 MOSFET
+The electrical interface from the Band Selector is an "open drain" from a 2N7000 MOSFET.

   * On a K3, locate the "TX INH" option in the "CONFIG" menu.
     Set this option to "LO=Inh".